-The statistic shows the growth rate of the real gross domestic product (GDP) in Japan from 2004 to 2014.
+The statistic shows the growth rate of the real gross domestic product (GDP) in Japan from 2008 to 2013, with projections up until 2018.
 In 2010, Japan's GDP grew by 4.65 percent compared to the previous year.

 Gross domestic product growth rate in Japan

 GDP serves as one of the most heavily relied upon indicators to gauge the state and health of a country’s economy.
 GDP is the total market value of all final goods and services that have been produced within a nation’s borders in a given period of time, usually a year.
 GDP figures allow a more fundamental understanding of a country’s economy.
 Year-on-year GDP growth acts as a helpful and clear sign of the direction in which a country is moving in economic terms.
 Real GDP is especially useful and insightful as it takes price changes (inflation and deflation) into account.